thedep2/decider/docs/decider_framework.md

 1. **Initial State**: ✅ Support for creating an Aggregate with an initial state - Implemented with the InitialState interface and InitialBulb implementation
 2. **Terminal State**: ✅ Support for marking an Aggregate as terminal, preventing further state changes - Implemented with the IsTerminal interface and WentOutBulb implementation
+3. **Aggregate Versioning**: ✅ Support for tracking aggregate versions for optimistic concurrency control - Implemented with the aggregateVersion() method in the Aggregate interface
+4. **Command Metadata**: ✅ Support for including command date and aggregate version in commands - Implemented with the aggregateVersion() and commandDate() methods in the Command interface
-3. **Persist Lists of Events**: Store events in a persistent store for auditing and event sourcing
+5. **Persist Lists of Events**: Store events in a persistent store for auditing and event sourcing
-4. **Event Sourcing**: Rebuild the state of an Aggregate from the sequence of Events
+6. **Event Sourcing**: Rebuild the state of an Aggregate from the sequence of Events
-5. **Improve the Framework**: Enhance the framework with additional features and optimizations
+7. **Improve the Framework**: Enhance the framework with additional features and optimizations